When Drinking and Gambling Addictions Mix

-Scientists have a pretty clear picture what happens in the brain with various types of addiction.
-Problem gambling is very similar to drug use in that the individual gets the same effect as if he or she consumed a drink or took a tranquilizer.
-The act of gambling alters mood, making the gambler feel alive and euphoric.
-In an attempt to achieve the same euphoria, the gambler continues the same behavior – over and over again.
+Scientists have a pretty clear picture of what happens in the brain with various types of addiction.
+Problem gambling is very similar to drug use in that you get the same effect as if you consumed a drink or took a tranquilizer.
+The act of gambling alters your mood, making you feel alive and euphoric.
+In an attempt to achieve the same euphoria, you continue the same behavior – over and over again.

 In the United States, it is estimated that about 4 to 6 million (2 to 3 percent) of the population are problem gamblers.
 About 2 million (1 percent) of the population are estimated to meet the criteria for pathological or compulsive gambling each year.

-Some form of gambling is legal in 48 states plus the District of Columbia.
+Some form of gambling is legal in 48 states, plus the District of Columbia.
 Only Utah and Hawaii have no legalized gambling.

-Alcohol Abuse and Dependence
+Alcohol Abuse and Addiction

 Think that alcohol abuse is a not-so-terrible problem?
 Think again, because you’d be wrong.
 Consider the current statistics of drinking in the United States.
 This is according to the 2009 National Survey on Drug Use and Health (NSDUH) conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA).

-But it gets worse.
-Nearly one quarter (23.7 percent) of those aged 12 or older reported binge drinking (consumption of five or more drinks in a single setting in a short period of time) in the 30 days prior to the survey.
+- Nearly one quarter (23.7 percent) of those aged 12 or older reported binge drinking (consumption of five or more drinks in a single setting in a short period of time) in the 30 days prior to the survey.
 That’s 59.6 million people.

-An estimated 17.1 million people (6.8 percent of the population aged 12 or older) were heavy drinkers in 2009.
+- An estimated 17.1 million people (6.8 percent of the population aged 12 or older) were heavy drinkers in 2009.

-Binge drinking and heavy drinking were highest among the 18-20, 21-25, and 26-29 age groups.
+- Binge drinking and heavy drinking were highest among the 18-20, 21-25, and 26-29 age groups.

-Co-occurring Disorder: Substance Use and Gambling
+Co-Occurring Disorder: Alcohol Addiction and Gambling

 Gamblers may use alcohol, along with illicit drugs such as cocaine, as a way of celebrating wins or alleviating depression when they lose.

 A common clinical pattern that is seen among problem or pathological gamblers is that of sequential addiction.
-Frequently, a person with a history of dependence – on alcohol or cocaine, for example – may develop a gambling problem.
+Frequently, a person with a history of dependence – on alcohol or cocaine, for example – may develop a gambling addiction.

-Talking with individuals who developed this sequential addiction, clinicians report that the individuals didn’t realize that their gambling was, in fact, becoming another addiction.
+Talking with those who developed this sequential addiction, clinicians report that the individuals didn’t realize that their gambling was, in fact, becoming another addiction.
 They also had no idea that gambling could be anywhere as addictive as alcohol or drugs.

-And it often happens that those with sequential addiction don’t seek treatment until they relapse to alcohol abuse, or are afraid they’re about to relapse.
+In fact, it often happens that those with sequential addiction don’t seek treatment until they relapse to alcohol abuse, or are afraid they’re about to relapse.

-Exacerbating the situation is the fact that alcohol is often free in gambling establishments as proprietors know that alcohol running freely will keep the gamblers firmly planted in their seats and continuing to gamble.
-It’s also a common trigger: alcohol and gambling, along with smoking, just seem to go together in the mind of the problem gambler.
+Exacerbating the situation is the fact that alcohol is often free in gambling establishments.
+Proprietors know that alcohol running freely will keep the gamblers firmly planted in their seats and continuing to gamble.
+It’s also a common trigger: drinking and gambling just seem to go together for many.

-Treatment for Problem Gambling and Alcohol Abuse
+Treatment for Co-Occurring Problem Gambling and Alcohol Addiction